-Well, that would be because I got it from my father.
 The one phrase that my father uses over and over again whenever he is giving counsel is “break the cycle.”
 I have heard him say it in family meetings, in church gatherings, in classrooms and even in personal conversations with individuals seeking his advice.
-So whenever I think about lessons I have learned from my father, the first thing that pops up in my mind is “break the cycle”.
+So whenever I think about the lessons I have picked from my father, the first thing that pops up in my mind is breaking the cycle.

 That could be the cycle of poverty, abuse, negative thinking… any kind of negative cycle that has been part of your history that you feel bound to.
-You will find that most of us are held back by our environments and upbringing, we only achieve as much as we saw our parents achieve, we only go as far as our history permits.
+Most of us are held back by our environments and upbringing, we only achieve as much as we saw our parents achieve, we only go as far as our history permits.
 We are limited by what we have seen happen before.
-But what if I told you that you can break that cycle?
+But what if I told you that you can break the cycle?
 That you don’t have to be a prisoner of your family history.

 You can rewrite your story and change the direction of your future and for generations to come after you.
 That is the greatest lesson I learned from my father.
 His life is living proof that it can be done.
 Those who know him can attest to the fact that he is a man with a big heart and immense wisdom.
 He is extremely disciplined, very consistent, resilient and a big dreamer.H e is also extremely positive.
 Despite all the challenges he has had to face in his life, and boy they are many, I have never heard him complain.
 He always has a reason to be grateful.